 Don’t wait another day to start a legal claim to recover compensation for injuries and losses that you have suffered from an Uber accident.
-Contact Villari, Brandes & Giannone, P.C. today for a free, no-obligation consultation to discuss what our firm can do to help you through the process of securing the financial resources you need for your recovery.
+Contact Villari, Giannone and Matteo today for a free, no-obligation consultation to discuss what our firm can do to help you through the process of securing the financial resources you need for your recovery.

 Frequently Asked Questions about Uber Accidents in Philadelphia

 Yes.
 When another driver causes an accident with the Uber vehicle that you are riding in, you can pursue a claim for compensation from that at-fault driver and their insurance company.
 If the driver does not have insurance or if their insurance coverage isn’t enough to fully compensate you for your losses, you can also turn to Uber for compensation through its insurance coverage which includes uninsured/underinsured motorist coverage that covers Uber passengers.

 In both Pennsylvania and New Jersey, under the statute of limitations, you generally have two years from the date of an Uber accident to file a lawsuit against the driver or other parties at fault for the crash and your injuries.
 If you file a lawsuit after the statute of limitations has expired on your claim, your case will likely be dismissed by the trial court and you will lose your right to recover compensation in a legal claim.